G.P. VANIER MUSIC

 This is your plan - how are you going to reach your goal.
 For some students, it could be as fundamental as 'set reminder to take instrument home on _____day" but for others it might be to 'practice 10 minutes immediately after I get home' or 'practice at 60 bmp to start and then slowly increase my speed without loosing accuracy.'
 This is YOUR plan.
 You need to make is suited for you and likely won't look like anyone else's plan.

-This is where you don't set yourself up for disappointment.
-Be honest with yourself.
-If you're setting a goal to practice 700 minutes in a month yet never take your instrument home, how about we have that as a long term goal but start with something a little less daunting but still really useful to your learning.
-200-300 minutes in a month is only 3-5hrs total.
+This is where you are honest with yourself.
+If you're setting a goal to practice 700 minutes in a month yet never take your instrument home.
+This is an long term goal.
+Start with something a little less daunting but still really useful to your learning and relevant to building that practice habit and muscle.
+Did you know that 200-300 minutes in a month is only 3-5hrs total.
 You can get A LOT accomplished in that time.
 Start by practicing for 5 minutes each week day.
 That's only 25 minutes in a week times 4 weeks equals 100 minutes.
 Double that to 10 minutes and you've got your 200 minute goal.
 This is a great goal for beginners!
 You'll be surprised how fast the time goes by when you start with something fun, go onto something new, and then end with something fun again!

 TIMELY